rtp-gcp/user_group_plan_gcp/event_template.md

 ## Create a linkedin post

 ```
-20220911
+20220918

 Today at 10:00am EDT, GDG Cloud RTP & rtp-gcp.org will have a weekly workshop.

 The meeting url is here: https://meet.google.com/yij-pntn-iss

-Focus is week two of the Kaggle ML class series.
+Focus is week three of the Kaggle ML class series.

 #GDGCLOUDRTP #GDGCLOUD #GDG #USERGROUP #GCP #GCPCLOUD #RTPGCP @RTP-GCP #RTP